Particular/docs.particular.net/transports/sqs/operations-scripting_delete_sqs_[5,).partial.md

 `-r` | `--region`: Overrides the environment variable 'AWS_SECRET_ACCESS_KEY'

-`-p` | `--prefix`: Prefix prepended before the topic provisioned for the event type and the subscribing queue
+`-p` | `--prefix`: Prefix prepended to the topic provisioned for the event type and the subscribing queue

 `-f` | `--remove-shared-resources`: Remove shared resources (the topic provisioned for the event type)